 - Ventilation Required – The room must have some level of air exchange.
 Direct fired heaters cannot be used in a tightly sealed structure unless windows and doors can be opened for air exchange.

-- Adds moisture and carbon monoxide into the air.
+- Safety Concerns – They add moisture and carbon monoxide into the air.

 Indirect Fired Heaters

 Indirect fired heaters are just like your home oil or gas burning furnace with a chimney.
 With propane or natural gas heating units, the flame is contained in a burn chamber which heats a “heat exchanger”.
 The cooler air passes over and around the heat exchanger, thus heating the air.

 Indirect fired heaters offer some positive points, like:

 - 100% Clean, Dry Air – The air being circulated never comes in direct contact with the flame.